YWAM DTS: Frequently Asked Questions

 Check out our blog for exciting stories from the field.
 Some of these stories could be yours someday!

-In the past, we have had DTS outreaches to every continent, except Antarctica.
-(Some day we’ll do a penguin ministry… haha) Past outreach locations include places like India, Nepal, Thailand, Cambodia, Myanmar, Uganda, Tanzania, Ukraine, Latvia, Greece, Germany, Papua New Guinea, Mexico and Colombia.
+In the past, we have had DTS outreaches to every continent (except Antarctica).
+Past outreach locations include places like Uganda, Tanzania, Ukraine, Latvia, Albania, Greece, Papua New Guinea, Mexico, Brazil, Colombia, Thailand, Cambodia, and many more!
+We love the nations!

 Some of our students are supported by their churches, friends, or families.
 Others work for a period of time to earn the money, and others use their savings accounts or sell their car.